The AI-GPR Index

 About the Index

-The AI-GPR Index measures geopolitical risk by applying large language models (LLMs) to newspaper articles.
-Building on the conceptual framework of the original GPR Index (Caldara and Iacoviello, 2022), it replaces keyword matching with semantic understanding: instead of searching for specific word combinations, GPT-4o-mini reads each article and assigns a continuous risk score from 0.0 to 1.0 based on the article's geopolitical content.
+The AI-GPR Index measures geopolitical risk by reading newspaper articles with artificial intelligence.
+Building on the original GPR Index (Caldara and Iacoviello, 2022), it replaces keyword matching with semantic understanding: rather than searching for specific word combinations, the AI reads each article and assigns a risk score based on its geopolitical content.

 AI-GPR